Odors From Dead Animals!

 Odor from dead mice is one disadvantage to using rodenticide bait.
 The mice often die in the attic or in wall voids or other places where you can’t retrieve the carcass.
 Whenever odor might be a problem, you should use snap traps or sticky board traps for mice so that you can dispose of the dead mice.

 Finally, you need to figure out how and why mice or other animals are getting into your home in the first place.
-Give Colonial a call.
+Contact Colonial Pest for a free quote, or call us at 1-800-525-8084 right now.
 We can do a thorough inspection for rodents and other nuisance animals and can come up with a pest management program that will keep them out.